powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 $ mvn deploy -Prelease -DskipTests
 ```

-Your release will then be deployed in Sonatype.
+Your release will then be deployed in [Sonatype](https://central.sonatype.com/publishing).
 The documentation to publish your component is available [here](https://central.sonatype.org/publish/publish-portal-guide/#publishing-your-components).

-Once all the steps are completed, your release is published in maven central and might need a few more minutes to be available.
+Once all the steps are completed, your release is published in Maven Central and might need a few more minutes to be available.

 If an issue occurs at any time during the releasing process, do not hesitate to check [Maven status](https://status.maven.org/) or to contact Sonatype's Central Team.